 Annual percentage of income non-retired people think they need to save between now and retirement to live comfortably, by investment knowledge group*

 Interestingly, the level of investment knowledge seems to make very little difference in the amount of income people feel they should save for a comfortable retirement.

 There is more variance if we look at people’s age.
-Those between 18 and 37 are more likely to think they need to save less (12.5% globally and 11.9% in Australia) per year than non-retired people over 38 (13% globally and in Australia).
+Those between 18 and 37 are more likely to think they need to save less (12.4%) per year than non-retired people over 38 (13%).